DP13223 State Dependent Effects of Monetary Policy: the Refinancing Channel

 |Author(s):||Martin Eichenbaum, Sérgio Rebelo, Arlene Wong|

 |Keyword(s):||monetary policy, Mortgages, refinancing, state dependency|

 |Programme Areas:||Monetary Economics and Fluctuations, Macroeconomics and Growth|

 This paper studies how the impact of monetary policy depends on the dis- tribution of savings from refinancing mortgages.
 We show that the efficacy of monetary policy is state dependent, varying in a systematic way with the pool of potential savings from refinancing.
-We construct a quantitative dynamic life- cycle model that accounts for our findings.
-Motivated by the rapid expansion of Fintech, we study the impact of a fall in refinancing costs on the e cacy of monetary policy.
-Our model implies that as refinancing costs decline, the effects of monetary policy become less state dependent and more powerful.
+We construct a quantitative dynamic life-cycle model that accounts for our findings and use it to study how the response of consumption to a change in mortgage rates depends on the distribution of savings from refinancing.
+These effects are strongly state dependent.
+We also use the model to study the impact of a long period of low interest rates on the potency of monetary policy.
+We find that this potency is substantially reduced both during the period and for a substantial amount of time after interest rates renormalize.